-Running a propriety assembler program written over 40 years ago engineers at NASA were able to use the voyagers thrusters to replace attitude correction engine that had degraded over the last 40 years.
+Running a proprietary assembler program written over 40 years ago, engineers at NASA were able to use the Voyager’s thrusters to replace the altitude correction engine that had degraded over the last 40 years.
 This extends the lifetime of the voyager 1 probe for another 2 or 3 years.

 Just like the incredible continuing value of the assembler code running on Voyager 1 let us take a moment to remember the incredible value of the code living on your mainframe.

-If we migrate the application using Heirloom PaaS we are changing the hardware environment but keeping the existing code and giving it a new lease of life.
+If we migrate the application using Heirloom, we are changing the hardware environment but keeping the existing code and giving it a new lease on life.
 This will extend the lifetime of these applications and actually increase their value to your company.
 Migrated applications do not just run in a new environment, their data, previously hidden away in an EBCDIC silo, suddenly becomes accessible to the rest of the enterprise.
-Imagine adding decades of experience in the form of your companies data to a big data model designed to generate actionable business insights.
+Imagine adding decades of experience in the form of your company’s data to a big data model designed to generate actionable business insights.